 This is an exemplary example that everyone needs help at some point in their lives, even therapists, because an outside perspective can see the situation more clearly.

-The therapist acknowledges the woman’s feelings and indicates that there’s a blurred line between the woman’s professional and personal life.
-She suggests that the woman might have been taking things personally and being sensitive due to baggage from past experiences or relationships, because she judges the mother for behaviors that are not personal attacks and confronts her with displeasure despite knowing that she might not have the ability to grasp another’s feeling of hurt without feeling hurt herself.
+The therapist suggests that the woman might have been taking things personally and being sensitive due to baggage from past experiences or relationships.
+This is mainly because she judges the mother for behaviors that are not personal attacks.
+She also confronts her with displeasure despite knowing that she might not have the ability to grasp another’s feeling of hurt without feeling hurt herself.
 The woman seems to be trying to make the mother see and understand her, although she’s aware of the limitations.